Updates

 250 Words15 Marks

-What is the primary objective of the CAPF-General Administration Bill, 2024?
+What is the main objective of the CAPF-General Administration Bill, 2024?

-The Bill aims to regulate recruitment, deputation, promotion, and service conditions of officers in the five CAPFs, formalizing IPS officers' dominance in senior leadership posts.
+The Bill aims to regulate recruitment, deputation, promotion, and service conditions of officers in the five CAPFs, while formalizing IPS officers’ dominance in senior leadership positions.

 Our Courses